-I have learned so much from my Secret Sisters.
-You know, when a group draws names and each person becomes a secret sister for the person whose name they pulled out of the basket.
-I have had awesome Secret Sisters!
+Chai Tea is just one thing I have learned about from my Secret Sisters.
 They’ve written beautiful notes, shared their talents in different ways and introduced me to all sorts of new indulgences.
 One secret sister was a tea drinker who gifted me wonderful chai tea.
 Mmmmmm — a cup of delight!
 And of course, curiosity . . . . . .

 “Chai” is from India where it means “tea”.
 A combination of spices added to black tea in India eventually came to be associated with the word “chai” in English.
 Even though tea is made with milk in India, English speakers began using an Italian “latte” to indicate that fact.
 So when we refer to chai tea latte, we are really saying “milky tea, tea, milk”.
 Or something like that. . . .
 A little odd when it is the spices that set it apart and make it distinctive.

 There are recipes for chai spice that use different flavors, but the four that seem to be common to most recipes are cinnamon, ginger, cardamom and cloves.
 Cardamom is a native of India and is what gives the drink its very distinctive flavor.
 It is also rather expensive in the average sized spice bottle.
 I don’t want you to gasp with sticker shock!
 It causes other shoppers start to back away, then turn and move rapidly in the other direction.
 Not that I have personal knowledge –maybe they all just remembered an appointment at the same time.
 An average sized bottle will make several batches but you can also look for it in ethnic sections of the grocery store or ethnic stores where it is less expensive.
 Amish stores are another less expensive source, if you happen to live near one.